mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 This component changes that gamble to be significantly more exciting; you can get gems up to a Black Opal in value.
 But beware - the damage you take if the attempt fails is also increased.
 With this component, there is approximately a 1/3 chance of getting a gem.
 If you don't, you take 1d12 damage of a random element.

+Compatibility note: this component overwrites any existing modifications to Baeloth's ring BARING.ITM.
+Do not use if you've already altered the item.

 - Allies against Bodhi are better prepared against vampires
 Games: BG2EE, EET

 This component makes slight improvements to all three parties of potential allies in the fight against Bodhi.
-- The paladin leader, Eric Vanstraelen, is now an Undead Hunter and gains the passive benefits of that kit.
+- The paladin leader, Eric Vanstraaten, is now an Undead Hunter and gains the passive benefits of that kit.
 - The thief leader, Arkanis Gath, now has an (undroppable) Amulet of Power so he can't be level-drained into oblivion.
 - Drizzt's companion Wulfgar can now hit vampires with his hammer Aegis-fang +3; it was inexplicably set to enchantment level 0 before.
 (Drizzt already has an undroppable Amulet of Power; he doesn't need any help.)

 - Noober's Game
 Games: BG2EE, EET